alexbhatt/hospital_onset_covid_dashboard/app/content/about.md

 ### Community-onset

-If a patient has a first positive test within 2 days of being admitted, the infection is counted as ‘community-onset’ (CO).
+If a patient has a first positive test 14 days before, or within 2 days of being admitted, the infection is counted as ‘community-onset’ (CO).
 This is because the patient almost certainly became infected before being admitted to hospital.

 ### Hospital-onset, indeterminate healthcare-associated